 One purpose of the design review process is for the Board and City to receive comments from the public that help to identify feedback and concerns about the site and design concept, identify applicable Seattle Design Guidelines and Neighborhood Design Guidelines of highest priority to the site and explore conceptual design, siting alternatives and eventual architectural design.

-Concerns with parking impacts are reviewed as part of the environmental review conducted by SDCI and are not part of this review.
-Concerns with resident relocations and providing units to accommodate families are not part of this review.
+Concerns with off-street parking, traffic and construction impacts are reviewed as part of the environmental review conducted by SDCI and are not part of this review.
+Concerns with building height calculations and bicycle storage standards are addressed under the City's zoning code and are not part of this review.

-All public comments submitted in writing for this project can be viewed using the following link and entering the record number: http://web6.seattle.gov/dpd/edms/
+All public comments submitted in writing for this project can be viewed using the following link and entering the record number (3038915-EG): http://web6.seattle.gov/dpd/edms/